 You may recognize .co as being the TLD for domains for the country of Columbia.
 Colombian domains have long had rules that they must be registered by Colombian-citizens only, much to the dismay of domainers, as .co typos are far more common then other accidental domain TLD truncations like .cm (Cameroon) or .ne (Nigeria).
 I’d expect far more people accidentally type in “Amazon.co” & hit the enter button before the “m” then leave out the “o” in .com (Amazon.cm).

 In early 2010, Columbia decided to open it up registration to anyone (doesn’t open to public until 7/20/2010), starting with registered trademark owners and companies that apply to be “.co founders” (companies that are going to do something neat that helps the validity of .co domains).
 So, Twitter was granted t.co and is using it for its built-in URL shortening service.
+If you are looking for authorized user tradelines i thought about this here you will get help to reach your financial goal.

 Background on Default Twitter URL Shorteners